 Kiptopeke’s Concrete Fleet

-Nine of the 24 concrete ships contracted by the U.S. Maritime Commission during World War II.
+Nine of the 24 concrete ships were contracted by the U.S. Maritime Commission during World War II.
 In 1948 the ships were brought to Kiptopeke Beach in order to bring protection to the terminal during severe weather.
-The ships lie, partially sunken, about a quarter mile off of the shore near the fishing pier.
+The ships lie, partially sunken, about a quarter-mile off of the shore near the fishing pier.
 Kayaks are available for rent at the pier if you want to get up close and personal with the ships and the many nesting birds that live on them.
 We did not see if we could launch our own kayaks from the launch pad, but we are assuming you can.
 What a great historical thing to see!
 Can you imagine – ships made out of concrete?

 Great Channels of Virginia